AmaliaRial/CardioLink_PatientApp/README.md

 ## Installation
 To run the application, you will need the **CardioLink_PatientApp.jar** file and the accompanying **run.bat** file, which once downloaded, should both be stored in the same folder.
 Make sure you have Java 25 installed on your system.
 If not, download and install it from the [official Java website](https://www.oracle.com/es/java/technologies/downloads/), and add it to your system's PATH.
 Once everything is in place, simply run the server by executing the .jar (if that doesn't work, try the run.bat file, which will launch the server using the command java -jar Server.jar).
 All these files can be found in the out/artifacts folder.

+### **IMPORTANT!!**
+To ensure the working of the application please make sure you have your bitalino device connected to your computer's bluetooth.

 ## Features
 * ### Role-based Access Control
 Differentiate user permissions and functionalities based on roles such as patient, doctor, and administrator each with specific permissions and access levels.